kizzx2/fnft/README.md

 - It is the logical next step in the evolution of a decentralized financial system.
 In the traditional financial system, high value items are rarely solely owned by 1 person.

+Some concrete and easy-to-relate example use cases include representing an apartment co-ownership 🏠, selling fraction of an art piece 🎨, etc.

 ## Features

 - NFTs (ERC721) and their shares (ERC20) can be traded directly on DEX using [0x protocol](https://0xproject.com/) in FNFT Wallet.